-These events are ideal for beginners and anyone with an interest in astronomy — the friendly and experienced volunteers proudly carrying on a long tradition of public engagement and teaching that dates back to when the observatory opened in 1896.
+These events are ideal for beginners and anyone interested in astronomy — the friendly and experienced volunteers proudly carry on a long tradition of public engagement and teaching dating back to when the observatory opened in 1896.

-The event includes an astronomical presentation and observing through the observatory telescope, an impressive 6″ Victorian refractor, which affords wonderful views of the planets and the moon.
+The event includes an astronomical presentation and observing through the observatory telescope, an impressive 6″ Victorian refractor, which affords lovely views of the planets and the moon.

-Attending is free of charge and there is no need to book in advance (unless you are in a big group).
-A great idea for an early evening out with family and friends — and you’ll be supporting a fantastic facility (and people) too!
+Attending is free, and there is no need to book in advance (unless you are in a big group).
+It is an excellent idea for an early evening out with family and friends — and you’ll be supporting a fantastic facility (and people), too!

 Local light pollution

 The above demonstrates the estimated effect of light pollution - graphics created using Stellarium.

 Stay at one of these stargazing-friendly accommodation providers.